 After all, we’ve already emphasized the importance of only including skills you can actually perform.
 Because of this, any extra validation from your network is icing on the cake, but not critical for your career success.

-And beyond that, you should never forget that your goal in using LinkedIn is to connect with people who can help you achieve your professional goals.
-Time you spend seeking out endorsements is time you could spend doing more productive activities.
+And beyond that, you should never forget that goal of using LinkedIn is to connect with people who can help you achieve your professional goals.
+Time you spend seeking out endorsements is likely time you could spend doing more productive activities.

 5. Join and Contribute to Relevant Groups